ocaml/ocaml.org/data/tutorials/guides/0tt_02_file_manipulation.md

 takes the `out_channel` as a parameter and ensures that all buffered data is written to the file.

-Flushing the channel isn't strictly necessary in this case, since the channel is flushed on closing.
-Internally, a channel is a buffer, it keeps its data in memory and writes to the disk when it is full.
+Flushing the channel isn't strictly necessary in this case, since the channel is automatically flushed on closing.
+Internally, a channel is a buffer; it keeps its data in memory and writes to the disk when it is full.
 Flushing is usually necessary when multiple processes or threads access the channel in parallel.